Custom date formats are often useful in your reports. Excel has two quick formats for a date, one is “Short Date” the other is “Long date.”

 Google Sheets uses the same code as Microsoft Excel.
 To get to the Format number options, click Format → Number → More formats → Custom number format

-We also have other posts about using Excel, including posts on absolute vs relative references, using proper Order of Operations, and grouping dates in PivotTables.
+There are other posts about using Excel, including posts on absolute vs relative references, using proper Order of Operations, and grouping dates in PivotTables.
 Check out what you can do with VLOOKUP or the newest XLOOKUP function.